-1 in every 10, or 34.2 million Americans, have diabetes and 1 in 5 do not know they have it.
+1 in every 10, or 38 million Americans, have diabetes and 1 in 5 do not know they have it.
+1 in every 3, or 88 million Americans, have prediabetes, and 90% do not know they have it.
+If pre-diabetes is treated with healthy behaviors, it can greatly reduce the risk of becoming diabetes.
 People with diabetes are at greater risk for life-altering complications such as blindness, kidney failure, heart disease, stroke, and loss of toes, feet, or legs.
 They also have a 60% increased risk of an early death.
 Diabetes not only affects one’s physical health but their social, relational, mental, financial, and occupational health as well.
-Below are some resources and conversation starters for patients and healthcare providers alike to prevent diabetes and to help keep all Alive and Thriving with Diabetes.

 CDC Diabetes